-The role of your gastrointestinal (digestive) system and its contribution to health and disease should be the cornerstone of treatment.
+The role of your digestive system and its contribution to health and disease should be the cornerstone of all treatment.

-The average human being will consume 30 to 50 tons of food and host more microbial cells in the gut than human cells in the entire body.
+The average human being will consume 30 to 50 tons of food and become host to more microbial cells in the gut, than human cells in the entire body.

 We all know that achieving Health has much to do with Nutrition and optimizing nutrient intake, but simply eating the right food does not mean you'll fully digest and absorb it.

 The GI tract is tasked with the responsibilities of extracting the appropriate nutrients we need to thrive, maintain an appropriate balance of healthy bacteria and decide what is to be excreted.

 Because of the association between the GI tract and the rest of the body, dysfunctions in the gastrointestinal tract can lead to many, seemingly unrelated, chronic health conditions that can really only be addressed by improving gut health.